nazariikolesnikov/nazariikolesnikov/README.md

 ## 📝 Description

-Testing the Normality of the Distribution of the Population Among Cities of the Soviet Union as of 1959
+Testing the normality of the distribution of the population among cities of the Soviet Union as of 1959 year.

 #### 📈 p-value (by the Shapiro-Wilk test): ~ 3.15 * 10 ^ {-12} (3.1499992999375674e-12)